What type of educational philosophy do you have?

-Waldorf students become voracious readers.
+Great Oak School students become voracious readers.
 Formal reading instruction is not imposed too early, but is learned comparatively quickly when the child is ready.
 Beginning in our early childhood program, teachers actively seek to develop an enthusiasm for literature, so that the student develops in a manner supportive of a long-term love of reading.

 Do Great Oak students have homework?

 Homework is introduced in fourth grade, gradually teaching students to develop good work habits and organizational skills.
 Research has shown that the impact of homework on achievement increases as students move through the grades, and by middle school homework loads are comparable to other schools.

 How do students fare when transferring from a conventional school to Great Oak?

 While most of our students begin at Great Oak in early childhood and stay with us throughout their academic careers, plenty of families come to us from other schools and at various ages.
 Transfer students are carefully nurtured during the transition, until any areas that were previously under-nourished are brought up to speed.